Top Android Automation Testing Tools & Framework

 Of course, one cannot completely do away with manually testing mobile applications.
 Human perception and judgment are essential because the success of an app does, in the end, depend on what users think of it.
 However, except for the most necessary test cases, QAs must aim to automate the bulk of their test scenarios.

-Top Android App Automation Testing Tools & Frameworks
+Top Android App Automation Testing Tools & Frameworks in 2025

 1. Appium

-Appium is another widely used open-source app testing tool.
+Appium is a widely used open-source app testing tool.
 It is a cross-platform testing framework known for its flexibility, allowing QAs to create test scripts against numerous platforms, such as iOS, Windows, and Android, using the same API.

 That means QAs can use the same code for iOS and Android, saving significant time and effort.
 The Appium Inspector provides a unified interface for inspecting and interacting with elements across iOS and Android as well.
 This simplifies the testing process for apps running on multiple platforms.